NK Cell Therapy-NK-cells-for-Cancer

 • Safety Protocols: As with all cell therapies, understanding and minimizing potential side effects will be crucial.

-• Cost-effectiveness: New techniques need to be developed to make these therapies financially accessible.
+• Cost-effectiveness: New techniques must be developed to make these therapies financially accessible.

 • Data Integration with AI and Machine Learning: Utilizing computational methods to optimize NK cell therapy strategies and predict patient responses.